Hunting using animals

 The use of a dog to hunt small game is permitted.

-The hunter must be present throughout a hunting activity involving a hunting dog, must monitor the dog, and must make sure it wears a collar at all times, bearing the owner’s name and telephone number.
+You must be present throughout a hunting activity involving a hunting dog and supervise it.
+You must also make sure it wears a collar at all times, bearing the owner’s name and telephone number.

-The use of a sound communication system between the hunter and dog, or a GPS emitter carried by the dog, is permitted during hunting activities.
+The use of a sound communication system between you and your hunting dog, or even a GPS emitter carried by your animal, is permitted during hunting activities.

 It is forbidden to: